 - Brooklyn Vitagraph has a new documentary in development!
 OUR MAN IN IQUITOS is a film about an aging rocker turned politician set in the Peruvian Amazon.
 Watch the teaser HERE.

-- OUR HOUSE - WORLD PREMIERE AT HOT DOCS 2010.
-The Brooklyn Vitagraph Company co-produced this new feature documentary about an unorthodox homeless shelter run by Christian squatters also won the Grand Jury Prize for Documentary at the DeadCENTER Festival 2010 and screened in June at the Brooklyn International Film Festival.
+- OUR HOUSE - WORLD PREMIERE HOT DOCS 2010.
+The Brooklyn Vitagraph Company co-produced this feature documentary about an unorthodox homeless shelter run by anarchist Christian squatters.
+The film won the Grand Jury Prize for Documentary at the DeadCENTER Festival 2010 and screened in June at the Brooklyn International Film Festival.
 Directed by David Teague and Greg King.
 Click here for the Our House website.

 —- 2009 —-